bh3791/NHibernate.Vertica/README.md

                               .ShowSql()

 It is then possible to use NHibernate with Vertica 7 to:
+  a) select data out of Vertica using Linq to NHibernate:
+                            var makeQuery = (from make in session.Query<Make>() where make.Name == makeName
+                                 select make).SingleOrDefault();
-  a) insert and update data,
+  a) insert and update data
-  b) generate schema into Vertica
+  b) generate schema into Vertica from POCOs
-  c) use Linq to NHibernate with prepared statements
+  c) Use Vertica-style prepared statements (these differ from PostGreSQL)

-This is an example of how to integrate NHibernate with Vertica 7 and NO SUPPORT IS IMPLIED.
+The TestConsole project demonstrates how to integrate NHibernate with Vertica 7.

+NO SUPPORT IS IMPLIED!